Hever to Ashurst walk

 2. At the end of the lane keep ahead past a few buildings and a yard on a farm track, climbing gently.
 Just before this goes into a wood veer right onto a short grassy track leading to a double metal fieldgate.
 Go over a stile to its left and continue along the top edge of a large field, curving round to the left and with fine Wealden views off to the right.

-3. On the far side go over an awkward stile in the hedge and bear slightly left across the next field, climbing gently towards the far left-hand corner.
-Go through a gap and follow the field edge round to the left, passing a sandstone rock outcrop and with more fine views.
-You will be leaving the field past farm buildings down to the right, so stay in the main part of the field and turn right in the corner to go downhill towards them.
+3. On the far side go over a stile in the hedge and bear slightly left across the next field, climbing gently towards the far left-hand corner.
+After going over a stile here the right of way curves round to the left, passing a sandstone rock outcrop and with more fine views, before turning right to go downhill on a farm track.

-4. At the bottom go through a gate and down past the buildings of Sandfields Farm to a minor road (Moat Lane).
+4. Follow the track down past the buildings of Sandfields Farm to a minor road (Moat Lane).
 Turn right onto this road, crossing the railway line on a high bridge.
 In 300m ignore a bridleway on the left and a footpath on the right to continue past “The Moat” and a few other large properties.

 6. The Moat to Cowden (village) (2 km)

-• Continue along the lane past Moat Farm, then bear left onto a footpath heading west across fields to the B2026.
+• Continue along the lane past Moat Farm, then bear left onto a footpath heading west across a farm field and meadows to the B2026.
 Cross the road and continue on the footpath to Cowden village.
-Go through the churchyard and along the High Street for the Fountain pub.
+Go through the churchyard and along the High Street for The Fountain pub.

 1. Continue along Moat Lane for a further 300m.
 After passing a converted oast house the road swings right and left, passes Moat Cottages and curves right.
 At this bend bear left onto a signposted footpath, going over a stile in the hedge to the right of a metal fieldgate.
-Go across a patch of grassland and over another stile into the first of three large fields.
+Go across a patch of grassland and over another stile into a large farm field.

-4. Cross the road carefully and take the signposted footpath just off to the right, a narrow enclosed path which goes past the grounds of a house set back from the road.
+4. Cross the road carefully and take the signposted footpath just off to the right, an enclosed path which goes past the grounds of a house set back from the road.
 At the end go through a metal gate and continue in the same direction across a field.
-Go through another gate on the far side and down a flight of steps in a wooded bank.
-Cross a stream on a new wooden footbridge and go back out through a gate into another field.
+On the far side go through a small gate and down a wooded bank.
+Cross a stream on a long wooden footbridge and go back out through a gate into another field.

 • The bridleway on the left is the route out of the village, so if you are not visiting the lunchtime pub you could resume the directions at [?] in §G.